Anesthesia Error Medical Malpractice Claims in Georgia

 Georgia’s Expert Affidavit Requirement

-Georgia law requires most anesthesia malpractice lawsuits to be filed with an expert affidavit identifying at least one negligent act or omission and explaining how it violated the applicable standard of care.
+Most anesthesia malpractice lawsuits in Georgia must be filed with an expert affidavit identifying at least one negligent act or omission and explaining how it violated the applicable standard of care.

-Failure to comply can result in dismissal, making early legal evaluation critical.
+Failure to comply may result in dismissal, making early legal evaluation essential.

 Damages Available in Anesthesia Error Claims